upperlinecode/CS-and-the-City-Curriculum/react/6b-react.md

 > Note: we're already passing the entire state object to the `<Summary />` component as a prop called `globalState`.
 Think of how you might use `.map()` to iterate over the `cart`.

-10. Showing every purchase is ok for line-item detail, but how might you show aggregate counts of each purchased item in the `<Summary />`?
+10. Showing every purchase is ok for line-item detail, but try to show aggregate counts of each purchased item in the `<Summary />`.

 ## Lifecycle Methods (optional)